corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 > As with `IJsonValue` you should not be using this interface directly, as it would cause your value to be boxed.

-In particular, we can search for a well-known additional property if we wish, with the `TryGetProperty()` method.
+In particular, we can search for a well-known additional property with the `TryGetProperty()` method.

 Let's add some code to do that.
 We'll insert it between the line that writes out the name and date of birth, and the code that does the validation, like this.